 INTRODUCTION

 The Moravian Church Virgin Islands Conference is soliciting the Services of a qualified Construction Firm to repair the Hurricane-damaged Sanctuary of Emmaus Moravian Church located at #10 Estate Emmaus.
-St. John, Virgin Islands to pre-hurricane damage conditions.
+St. John, Virgin Islands, to pre-hurricane damage conditions.
 The firm will make all necessary structural and historical aesthetic repairs, including any and all mitigation design measures to prevent or reduce damage in the event of future disasters, in compliance with all required provisions in the Virgin Islands code and any applicable Virgin Islands governmental codes and regulations and/or federal codes and restrictions applicable thereto.

 Moravian Church VI Conference Background